I believe in connection, creativity, hard work, and french fries. Lots of french fries.

 My name is Jasmine, and I tell stories.
 I was meant to help people thrive (and to shake my tail feather on the dancefloor).
 I sometimes feel that my role in life is that of a translator—to help people feel connected and understood.
 To help people reach others.

 I'm a Canadian who's been in California for twelve years, and while I'm based in San Diego only minutes from the magic of the ocean, it's actually the desert that has my heart.
-I’m constantly wowed by this place we call home, and spend much of my time in my 1939 abode, renovating it with a Palm-Springs-Meets-Joshua-Tree desert aesthetic, gardening with totally unearned confidence.
-I grew up in Montreal, so I like Arcade Fire, speaking French, and eating poutine.
-I have a Scottish husband named Scott, a grumpy old tuxedo cat named George, and a lovable golden-heeler mix named Matilda, who really wants to kiss your face.
+I’m constantly wowed by this place we call home, and spend much of my time in my 1939 abode, renovating it with a Joshua-Tree-meets-Oslo aesthetic, and gardening with totally unearned confidence.
+I grew up in Montreal, so I can swear fluently in two languages.
 I’m an INFJ and enneagram one, so I’m an empath, a big-picture thinker, opinionated as hell, a perfectionist, and driven to make the world better.

 My Three Faves

-20 lbs of our snuggly demanding tuxedo beast.
+20 lbs of snuggly demanding tuxedo beast.
 Our grumpy old man.
-15 years of telling us who's the boss.
+16 years of telling us who's the boss.
 AKA the chaperone—he sleeps between us.

-16 years together.
-My Scottish dude, my rock, my tech guru, personal woodworker, and second-biggest fan (he can't compete with my mom)
+17 years together.
+Born in Glasgow.
+My rock, my tech guru, personal woodworker, and second-biggest fan (he can't compete with my mom).

 The Whole Story